 SQAPL is copyright of Insight Systems ApS.

-UNIX is a trademark of X/Open Ltd.
+UNIX is a registered trademark of The Open Group.
 Windows, Windows Vista, Visual Basic and Excel are trademarks of Microsoft Corporation.
+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
 All other trademarks and copyrights are acknowledged.